Purpose

 The

-can be any of the forms of expression described in Column Expressions.
+column_expressioncan be any of the forms of expression described in Column Expressions.

 -